SECURE Act rewrites the rules on stretch IRAs

 • For many who inherit IRAs or 401(k)s starting in 2020, the SECURE Act eliminated the ability to "stretch" your taxable distributions and related tax payments over your life expectancy.

-• If you've inherited an IRA on or after January 1, 2020, and you cannot stretch your distributions, you may need to withdraw the balance of the account no later than the 10th anniversary following the calendar year of the IRA owner's death.
+• If you inherited an IRA on or after January 1, 2020, you may have to withdraw the balance of the account no later than December 31 of the year containing the 10th anniversary of the original IRA owner's death.

 In December 2019, Congress passed the Setting Every Community Up for Retirement Enhancement (SECURE) Act.
 The act includes many reforms that could make saving for retirement easier and more accessible for many Americans.
 But there is one potential downside: If you inherit an IRA or 401(k) from someone other than your spouse, the SECURE Act could impact your retirement savings plans or strategies to transfer wealth to future generations.

-Now, for IRAs inherited from the original owners who passed away on or after January 1, 2020, the new law requires most beneficiaries to withdraw assets from an inherited IRA or 401(k) plan within 10 years following the death of the account holder.
+Now, for IRAs inherited from the original owners who passed away on or after January 1, 2020, the new law requires that most beneficiaries must empty the account by the end of the 10th year following the year of the account owner's death.

 The exceptions

-1. A minor child (not grandchild) of the original owner2
+1. A minor child (not grandchild) of the original owner4

 2. Someone who is not more than 10 years younger than the original owner